 This plugin provides an implementation of TeamCity cloud support for VMWare Player (TeamCity comes bundled with Amazon EC2 support).

-It is meant to be both a useful tool for small teams and example of TeamCity cloud API usage.
+It is meant to be both a useful tool for small teams and an example of the TeamCity cloud API usage.

-The plugin allows to launch one of pre-configured VMWare virtual machines based the build queue on the TeamCity server.
+The plugin allows launching one of pre-configured VMWare virtual machines based on the build queue on the TeamCity server.

-The plugin has server part (installed on TeamCity server) and client part (installed on each physical machine to run virtual machines).
+The plugin has a server part (installed on the TeamCity server) and a client part (installed on each physical machine to run virtual machines).
 The client part communicates with the installed VMWare Player using the VMWare VIX API.

 Working proof-of-concept implementation.